learn-compsci/mathematical-techniques/content/draft/Tutorial 2/Tutorial 2.md

 3. $A \setminus C$
 4. $A \times C$

 Note: Some of these can be written using [[Unit 2#Set Roster Notation]], these are the ones where you can list them out one by one.
-For the set, you can write them using [[Unit 2#Set Builder Notation|set builder notation]].
+For the rest, you can write them using [[Unit 2#Set Builder Notation|set builder notation]].

 ---
 # Question 3